rancher/log/README.md

 This package provides only the following:

-* Sends Infof, Debugf messages to `stdout`.
+* Sends Info, Debug, Infof, Debugf messages to `stdout`.
-* Sends Errorf messages to go `stderr`.
+* Sends Error, Errorf messages to go `stderr`.
 * Allow the set the log level.

-All other things are not supported because I only care about Infof, Debugf and Errorf.
+All other things are not supported.
+PRs are welcome!

 Example: https://github.com/leodotcloud/log-example